 - Study with an Anusara Licensed Subject Matter Specialist (SMS) for up to 36 hours in their area of specialty.

-- Repeat one or more of the Required Modules at Garden Street with Karen – or with any other Anusara Licensed Advanced Teacher Trainer.
+- Repeat one or more of the Required Modules at Garden Street with Karen – or with any other Anusara Certified Advanced Teacher Trainer.